mtedwards/WhiteNight14/plugins/wordpress-backup-to-dropbox/readme.txt

 3. Premium Extensions: Add extra functionality with ease and a 60 day money back guarantee.

 == Changelog ==

+= 1.9 =
+* Tested to work with WordPress 3.9.
+* Fixed bug in SQL dump where NULL was outputting as '' and 0 as '0'; thanks for the heads up Tervor!
+* Add Danish Translations; thanks Henrik!
+* Add constant to configure the restart time; NO_ACTIVITY_WAIT_TIME defaults to 5 mins.
+* Add Danish translation thanks Michael!

+= 1.8.1 =
+* Fix some spelling mistakes
+* Fix bug where chunked upload temp memory cant be read that leads to a zero byte upload

+= 1.8 =
+* Compatible with WP 3.8
+* Fixed menu ordering to better avoid clashes with other plugins
+* Fixed PHP notice in Dropbox Facade
+* Updated FAQ
+* Namespace CSS so it's less likely to clash with other plugins
+* Fix a potential issue where some tables and be missed in backup on resume

 = 1.7 =
 * Code is now conforms to most of the PSR standards that are much better then the WP ones